-The United States of America remains one of only three countries in the world which doesn’t offer guaranteed paid maternity leave.
-This has been a cause for much debate between opposing opinions.
-Would paid maternity leave have a positive or a negative effect on women’s quality of life in particular and on society overall?
+The United States remains the only country among 40 OECD countries whose federal government does not mandate employers nationwide to offer new mothers paid maternity leave.
+This has been a cause for much debate between opposing opinions regarding the current status of maternity leave in America.
+President Biden came close to introducing a landmark national paid family leave policy before it was dropped from his infrastructure bill.
+Therefore, the questions remain: Would paid maternity leave have a positive or a negative effect on women’s quality of life?
+What about on society overall?

 Here are three arguments for and three arguments against paid maternity leave.

 Three Reasons why Paid Maternity Leave is Important

 Companies that offer paid maternity leave found that it’s good for their business.
 Women who can take paid maternity leave are more productive, working a reported 15 to 20% more hours during their baby’s second year than women who didn’t take leave.
 Paid maternity leave also increases retention rates among companies.
 Women who can take paid maternity leave are more likely to return to their job at the end of their leave period.
 The cost of paying an additional ten weeks (or whatever the agreed-upon time period is) of salary is far less than the overall cost of finding, hiring and training new staff to replace women who abandon their job after giving birth.